kasir-barati/go-back-to-score-one-in-learning-angular/README.md

         </div>
         <ng-template #localReferenceToAnotherTag>Else</ng-template>
         ```
+        - It can be added to any HTML tag
+        - **You can use it soly in the template**
+          - `@ViewChild`
+            - We can access to the local reference within our component class with a property annotated with this decorator
+            - `@ViewChild() elementName: ElementRef`
+            - **Do not touch DOM directly using `@ViewChild()`**
+            - Instead of having two way data binding we can just use this feature to just get the data when we need to send it back to the parent component
+          - `@ContentChild`
+            - To access local references within component content
     - `[ngClass]`
       - Add or remove class dynamically
       - An object where the key is the class name and the value is the condition that specifies when the class should be added to the element.